 Yes we have students from various countries.
-Approximately 55% of the student body in our research-based LLM program are international students.
+Approximately 55% of the student body in the research-based LLM program are international students.

 9. Is there awards and scholarship funding available?

 There are various sources of awards and scholarship opportunities for the LLM program.
-The Graduate Law Program will automatically consider all successful applicants who have been offered admission to either the LLM program for any funding that we have available.
+The Graduate Program at Allard Hall will automatically consider all successful applicants who have been offered admission to either the LLM program for any funding that we have available.
 In addition if you are an international student, UBC will automatically grant an International Tuition Scholarship of $3200.00 per year for the duration of your program.
-There are no separate applications for both the internal Graduate Law funding or the UBC International Tuition Scholarship.
+There are no separate applications for both the internal Graduate Program at Allard Hall funding or the UBC International Tuition Scholarship.

 10. How many intakes per year do you have?

-Our research-based LLM program begin in September and we only admit students once per year for both programs.
-Please refer to the Graduate Admissions section of the Allard School of Law website.
+The research-based LLM program begins in September and we only admit students once per year for both programs.
+Please refer to the Graduate Admissions section of the law school's website.